 NOTE: In other words “the three classes” are more like four classes in my opinion, but hey the five regimes are really 8 (if you count anarchy and monarchy and polity).
 Anyway, this is Plato’s metaphor, and he groups these things together for good reasons (due to their similarities and to ensure a consistent metaphor).
 See a discussion on class systems.

 Plato’s Three Part Soul: The soul, being a metaphor for the classes and regimes, is separated into three parts.
 The logical (rational and loves learning), the spirited (honorable and loves duty), and the appetitive (passion-based and loves liberty).
-I think they are well understood as human, animal, and reptile… but they are for Plato simply and directly equatable with philosopher king, warrior, and producer… whatever analogy works for you, that is the concept.
+I think they are well understood as human, animal, and reptile… but they are for Plato called appetitive, spirited, and rational and are directly equatable with philosopher king (rational, human), warrior (spirited), and producer (appetitive)… whatever analogy works for you, and whether you apply it to the chariot, the cave, the classes, the government types, or soul (or to say the Id, Ego, and Superego), etc, etc, that is the concept.
 TIP: Seeking to temper reason and passion, attempting to strike an alchemic balance… that isn’t just Plato, that is Hume’s fork, the enlightenment, and more.
 I.e. why people still read 2,000 year old book written in 300’s BC before the Bible, before Caesar, before the fall of Rome.
 This book influenced literally every enlightened Western culture, including American culture and her founders politics.